ericyd/salamivg/README.md

 npm publish --access public
 ```

-## Compatibility
+## NodeJS Compatibility

-I developed this with Node 20 but I'd bet money it works back to like Node 14 or so.
+SalamiVG was developed with Node 20 but it probably works back to Node 14 or so.

 This library has been tested against
 * Node 20.8.0
 * Node 18.19.0
 * Node 16.20.2
-* I tried to test against Node 14 but [asdf](https://asdf-vm.com/) wouldn't install it on my M1 Mac and I didn't try to hard to fix it.
+* Attempted to test against Node 14 but [asdf](https://asdf-vm.com/) wouldn't install it on our M1 Mac.
 Please open an issue if this is causing you problems.

 ### Deno / Bun?